artyommargaryan/airport-flight-scheduling-system/README.md

 ### Purpose of the Application

 The application is designed to simulate the operations of an airport, including managing flights, gates, and runways.
-It provides a virtual environment to observe and control the movement of arriving and departing flights within the airport.

 ### Design Patterns Used